sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/environments-&-deployments/managing-environments.md

 {{< img src="/img/admin/tyk-cloud-env-screen.png" alt="Env Edit Screen" >}}

-3. You can now rename the environment, or delete it from your organisation
+3. You can now rename the environment, or delete it from your organization

 {{< img src="/img/admin/tyk-cloud-rename-delete.png" alt="Delete or Rename Env" >}}